amalumian/www.malumian.dev/src/content/blog/graduation.md

 ## Future

 So what's next?
-I plan to find a permanent job, to get fundamental knowledge that programmers get in universities, to study new technologies, in general to improve my qualification as a specialist.
+I plan to find a job in an IT company, to get fundamental knowledge that programmers get in universities, to study new technologies, in general to improve my qualification as a specialist.

 That's my story.